Chang Po-ling: Family

-Chang Po-ling's grandfather Chang Qian (张虔) was a student at the Imperial College (Beijing).
-He developed mental issues after failing multiple times to graduate and died at 38.
+Chang Po-ling's grandfather Chang Qian (张虔) was a student at the Imperial College (Beijing). was a student at the Imperial College in Beijing.
+He developed mental health issues after failing to graduate multiple times and died at the age of 38.
 Chang Po-ling's father Chang Yungae (张云藻) (courtesy name Jiuan 久庵) was an only child.
 He failed the imperial exam when he was young, but had a passion for music and mounted archery.
-Under a famous musician hired by his family, he was able to master different kinds of instrument.
+Under a famous musician hired by his family, he was able to master multiple instruments.
 He was particularly talented at playing the lute, which earned him the nickname "Lute Chang" among people in Tianjin.
-Unfortunately, Chang's father's family wealth declined and he resorted to teaching at several private schools to support himself.
+Chang's father's family wealth declined and he resorted to teaching at several private schools to support himself.
 When Chang's father was young, he married a woman surnamed Wu (胡).
 Wu died and Chang's father married another woman surnamed Yeung (杨).
 When Chang's father was 43, Chang was born.

 Chang's brother Peng Chun Chang (张彭春) (courtesy name Zhongshu 仲述) was a representative for the Republic of China at the United Nations and had taught at Nankai University, Tsinghua University and Columbia University in the City of New York.

 In 1895, Chang Po-ling married a woman surnamed Ang (安) from Yixingfu (宜兴埠), but she died of pulmonary tuberculosis five days after the wedding.
 The next year, Chang married Wang Shuzhen (王淑贞), who was usually referred to as Mrs. Wang.
 The two had seven sons and one daughter, but only four sons survived to adulthood.
 Four of his sons died during the Second Sino-Japanese War, and the remaining three were persecuted during the Cultural Revolution.
 Chang once said, "Though the universities I set up are privately owned, they are not profit-seeking organizations.
 Passing on one's values is more important than passing on one's wealth."
 This became the guiding principle for the Chang family.